Michael Ward (rugby league)

-Michael Ward (born 10 February 1991) is a Ireland international rugby league player who playes as a for the Batley Bulldogs in the Betfred Championship.
+Michael Ward (born 10 February 1991) is an Ireland international rugby league footballer who plays as a for the Batley Bulldogs in the Betfred Championship.

 He previously played for Oldham in League 1 and the Championship.

 Background

 Ward was born in Oldham, Greater Manchester, England.

 Career

 In 2016, he was called up to the Ireland squad for the 2017 Rugby League World Cup European Pool B qualifiers.

 Ward previously played for the Oldham in the Kingstone Press Championship.